Bathrooms / By Kerry O'Brien / February 5, 2015

 The owners had big ideas about hosting and entertaining in a more open loft space, and they wanted unobstructed views through to the corner windows; they even had an architect friend with creative ideas about how to use the space more efficiently, but they didn’t know where to start to find a general contractor who could do the renovation in their location and on their budget.
-After they posted their project to Sweeten, we introduced them to Sweeten Expert Kris to create a new kitchen and bath, expand a long hallway, and completely overhaul flooring throughout.
+After they posted their project to Sweeten, we introduced them to this Sweeten general contractor to create a new kitchen and bath, expand a long hallway, and completely overhaul flooring throughout.

 The homeowners, a creative couple who work in graphic design and art (and their sweet rescue dog, Lucien!), lived in an identical unit in a different tower of the building complex before buying this apartment in 2014.
 Their new home had mirrors and wires in all kinds of odd places – a complete facelift was the only option to create a more open living room, expanded kitchen, and functional hallway.
 The original parquet floors cast an orange glow in every room, suggesting that flooring might be the key to creating an entirely new feel for this home.